-Digital Drawing Faces with Imagink app on iPad
+Digital Drawing Faces on iPad, Desktop or Android

 pssssst……Catch the super-quick timelapse video right here on my instagram page:

-(and don’t forget to follow me there for daily updates, videos, livestream classes!
+(and don’t forget to follow me on insta for daily updates, videos, livestream classes!
 I post special offers and sales on courses and events there, paid and free!)

 How did I create this digital drawing/ fashion portrait?